 Mid-2022 could see the introduction of a national flushability standard here in Australia.
 Urban Utilities removes approximately 120 tonnes of wet wipes from its network every year.
-In a world-first, this standard aims to work with manufacturers and utilities to establish what should and should not be flushed down the toilet.
+In a world-first, this standard aims to work with manufacturers and utilities to establish what you can and cannot flush down the toilet.

 The standard outlines seven clear criteria to ensure a product’s flushability which will land it a pass or fail result.
 The major test is how well it disintegrates between your home and the first pump station it will meet – so around 30-60 minutes.

-With nine weeks of public comment beginning now, this national standard is on its way to being finalised.
-A spokesperson from Urban Utilities, Anna Hartley, had this to say, “right now consumers are being left in the dark without a national standard so it’ll mean shoppers will be able to make easier choices and do the right thing.”
+With nine weeks of public comment beginning now, finalisation of this national standard is almost complete.
+A spokesperson from Urban Utilities, Anna Hartley, had this to say, “Right now, consumers are being left in the dark without a national standard so it’ll mean shoppers will be able to make easier choices and do the right thing.”

 How to Unclog Toilet Clogged with Flushable Wipes